 C. S. Lewis's The Chronicles of Narnia: In The Horse and His Boy, Aravis and Cor spend most of the book vehemently disagreeing and voicing their annoyance with each other; eventually, though, they quarrel and make up so often that they get married "so as to go on doing it more conveniently."

 In The Guardians, Irena and Alejandro argue with each other constantly.
-It's lampshaded by the other characters.
+Even the other characters notice it.